KavachInterns2020/Visitor_management/README.md

 Entryperson : Will be having the responsible to create visitor comming to visit and he/she can entry the purpose of person entry.And also have the responsible to enter the visitor comming to visit the event. <br/>
 user(host): host will be given a user name and password to login.
 It will be issued by admin.host can create event,update event,delete event and see his account.And also update account.<br/>

-# Local setup for project
+# Local setup for this project
 <pre><code>pip install django</code></pre>
 <pre><code>pip install pillow</code></pre>
 <h5>Go to visitor_manage_system file and type in cmd or in terminal </h5>